Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ### Geolocation Retrieval and Query

-Upon clicking the \"Search Near Me\" button, the website retrieves the user\'s current geolocation through JavaScript.
+Upon clicking a \"Search Near Me\" button, the website retrieves the user\'s current geolocation through JavaScript.
 The obtained latitude and longitude coordinates are sent to the server to query carpark monitor data within the specified radius.

 ### Probability Calculation and Presentation

-The server processes the carpark monitor data and calculates the probability of parking space availability for each carpark.
+The server processes the carpark monitor data and calculates the vacancy rate percentage (%) to suggest the probability of parking space in a carpark.
 The results are dynamically presented in a table format on the website.

 ### User Friendly Interface